imtiazAhmd/password-validation/docs/methods.md

 - `hasUnderscore`: Checks if the password contains at least one underscore.
 It uses a regular expression (`/_/`) to test for underscores.

 The function takes a `password` as an argument and returns an object with the results of these checks.
 Each property in the returned object corresponds to a validation check and its value is a boolean indicating whether the password meets that condition.

+## handlePasswordInput

+> **_Location:_** assets/js/password_validation.js line: 23-54

+This function is used to provide real-time feedback on the password as the user types into the password field.
+It shows the user which conditions the password meets and which it doesn't, helping the user to create a password that meets all the conditions.

+`handlePasswordInput`, is an event handler for the input event of a password field.
+Here's a breakdown of what it does:

+- It retrieves the value of the password field.

+- If the password is empty, it hides the password rules (a list of conditions that the password should meet) and exits the function.

+- If the password is not empty, it shows the password rules.

+- It validates the password using the validatePassword function, which checks if the password meets several conditions and returns an object with the results.

+- It maps the validation results to the corresponding li elements in the password rules.
+Each li element corresponds to a validation condition and has an id that matches the name of the condition.

+- It iterates over the validation results.
+For each result, it finds the corresponding li element and updates its innerHTML to show a check icon if the condition is met or a cross icon if the condition is not met.